Lots of young children find it difficult to settle down to sleep and will wake up during the night.

 - Do not let your child look at laptops, tablets or phones in the 30 to 60 minutes before bed – the light from screens can interfere with sleep.

-- If your child wakes up during the night, be as boring as possible – leave lights off, avoid eye contact and do not talk to them more than necessary.
+- If your child wakes up during the night, be as boring as possible to avoid exciting them and leave lights off.

 - Avoid long naps in the afternoon.